 And it should be quite obvious that a gas grill won’t work.

-I’ve been referring to the coal as briquettes through this article for a reason.
-Both lump and briquette charcoal have their advantages and disadvantages, but especially related to the snake method briquettes win out because:
+I’ll be referring to the coal as charcoal briquettes through this article for a reason.
+Both lump and briquette charcoal have their pros and cons, but especially related to the snake method briquettes win out because:

 - Briquettes are formulated for a longer burn time compared to lump.

 - Briquettes naturally want to burn low and slow, while lump wants to burn hot and fast

 - Lump comes in different sizes, creating uneven burning and hence uneven cooking temperatures.

 - Briquettes come in uniform size and shape, producing a consistent burn and

 The biggest objection to briquettes is rapidly burning away since the demand for all things natural and organic has made it possible to find briquettes free of traditional additives like starch, sodium nitrate (aka Chile saltpeter), limestone, or borax.